CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: c) India

 Q9.
-The Himalayan forests include:
+The Himalayan forests contain:

 a) European Oak forests